IBM-CSM-SG/ASEANZK-CP4I-Practicum/scenario3/README.md

 The new local Integration server will be created and automatically started.
 Alternatively, you can start it manually by right click on it and select Start.

 The applications which needs to be tested on this local integration server can be deployed by right click on the integration server and select Deploy.
+For now proceed with following instructions to build the deployable BAR file and deploy it on CP4I integration server.

 <img src="images/local-integration-server.jpeg" style="width:6in;height:4in" border=1/>